 Both fish and red meat can contribute to healthy diets, but some cuts may have higher levels of fat or calories, so it’s important to compare nutritional information before you buy them.
 Always try to opt for leaner cuts of meat when possible.

-Milk, yogurt and cheese are all low in sugar but they may contain high levels of fat, so it’s best to choose lower-fat options.
+Milk, yogurt and cheese are all low in sugar but they may contain high levels of fat, so it may be best to choose lower-fat options depending on your goals.

 What Can You Drink On The 30-Day No Sugar Challenge?